vivid-inc/ash-ra-template/clj-art/README.md

 #### Override bundled Clojure version
-As an implicit dependency, the template execution environment provides ART's minimum supported version of Clojure, version 1.9.0, but this can be overridden by supplying the `org.clojure/clojure` dependency with a different version:
 ```edn
 {:aliases
   {:art {:extra-deps {vivid/clj-art {:mvn/version "0.5.0"}}
          :main-opts  ["-m" "vivid.art.clj-tool" "templates"
                       "--dependencies" "{org.clojure/clojure,{:mvn/version,\"1.10.1\"}}"]}}}
 ```

-See also:
+__Discussion:__
+As an implicit dependency, the template execution environment provides ART's minimum supported version of Clojure, version 1.9.0, but this can be overridden by supplying the `org.clojure/clojure` dependency with a different version.

+__See also:__
 [Example](../examples/override-clojure-version).
 [`:dependencies` option](../art/README.md#external-dependencies) in the ART documentation.